 Special cause variation affects processes in disruptive and unpredictable ways.
 The sources of special cause variation are relatively few in number but are large in size.
 A process driven by special cause variation is neither stable nor predictable.
 Special causes can be detected using control charts through out-of-control signals.
 The elimination of special causes requires local action on the process.
 Although special causes account for less than 20% of total variation in most processes, they must be removed before common cause variation can effectively be reduced.
 Likely example: a machine breakdown.

 Statistical control is not a natural state.
 All processes are under relentless attack from special causes.
-Confusing common causes and special causes results in one of two mistakes:
+Confusing common cause vs special cause variation results in one of two mistakes:

 (1) The first mistake is to assume variation to be a special cause when it is in fact common cause.
 The mistake of over adjustment leads to more variation and time wasted looking for a reason for a defect when there is no single assignable cause.